MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Version 2.1 Modifications
 Added ManagedCharSafeArray.cls and TypeSafeArray.bas

-Removed use of a managed variant contianing an Integer array from TextEncoderUnicode.cls and updated the ToHexString function to use a managed char array.
+Removed use of a managed variant contianing an Integer array from TextEncoderUnicode.cls

+TextEncoderUnicode updated the ToHexString function to use a managedCharArray which is freed when the class goes out of scope.